LippieHippie is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 As a former professional hairdresser, I’ve had the pleasure of working with various hair types and textures, and I understand the importance of selecting the right oils for each hair type.

-Today, I want to share the best oils that work wonders on low porosity hair.
+In this article, I want to share the best oils that work wonders on low porosity hair.
 These oils have made a significant difference in my clients’ hair health and appearance, and I’m excited to share my personal experiences with you.

 RUNNER-UP